Metaverse-Crowdsource/Complete-Neural-Signal-Analysis/Readme.md

 <h1 align="center">How to use the code</h1>
 <br>
 <br>
-Choose the eeg data file and create your dataframes with the steps (https://github.com/Metaverse-Crowdsource/EEG-tES-Chaos-Neural-Net/blob/main/Data%20Loading%20and%20Variable%20Assigning.ipynb).
+Choose the dsamp eeg data file and go through this process first so you have your necessary data ready to go (https://github.com/Metaverse-Crowdsource/EEG-tES-Chaos-Neural-Net/blob/main/Data%20Loading%20and%20Variable%20Assigning.ipynb).
 <br>
 <br>
 Work in progress...